WHAT IS STUMP GRINDING?

 HOW MUCH DOES STUMP REMOVAL COST?

 Excellent question, there are many answers to this.
-Many service professionals charge by the inch as a baseline to give the customer a ballpark idea of how much it COULD cost; however, there are quite a few factors besides the price per inch that can affect the final price.
-For example, is the stump is uprooted (Ground is Raised around the stump), Visible rock around the stumps location, exposed root systems, the type of tree (Hard or Soft wood), depth needed, and level of difficulty.
+Many service professionals charge by the inch as a baseline to give the customer a ballpark idea of how much it COULD cost.
+There are quite a few factors besides the price per inch that can affect the final price.
+Such as, if the stump uprooted (Ground is Raised around the stump), visible rock around the stumps location, exposed root systems, the type of tree (Hard or Soft wood), depth needed, and level of difficulty.

 Since stumps come in many shapes and sizes, it isn't possible to publish a price scale that is fair to both the customer and the service provider.
 When a job is quoted, the price given for the stump grinding and debris clean up IS the final price, Dirt prices can vary either up or down, just depends how much we end up using in the end.
-This difference in dirt pricing is usually +/- $30.
-Exception: Damage to our equipment in the process of removing the stump due to hitting objects buried around the stump such as, concrete, bricks, steel, or anything else that is not natural to mother earth, will be billed to the customer at the customers expense.
+This difference in dirt pricing is usually +/- $30-$45.
+Exception: We reserve the right to make billing adjustments based on the severity of damages incurred to our equipment during the stump removal process whether it be on commercial or residential properties as a result of hitting foreign objects buried around the stump such as, concrete, bricks, steel, or anything else that is not natural to mother earth.

 WHY SHOULDN'T I JUST RENT A STUMP GRINDER AND DO IT MYSELF?